Bridgewater Bridge: Early bridges

-The current lift bridge
+Fourth bridge

-Construction on the present steel vertical lift bridge across the Derwent began in 1939.
+Construction on the steel vertical lift bridge across the Derwent began in 1939.
 Construction was interrupted by World War II; the bridge opened to road traffic in March 1942, with completion of the lifting segment finally completed in early 1946.
 The bridge opened to rail traffic in late 1946.
 It consists of a long concrete bridge that leads off the end of the causeway, and a steel lifting section just before the northern bank of the river.
 The lifting section is one of only a few remaining in the Southern Hemisphere, and is the largest of its kind remaining in Australia.
 The bridge was designed to last a century without replacement.
 A small control house stands on the lifting section.
 Inside are the switches and locks which operate the bridge.

 Until 1984, the Australian Newsprint Mills at Boyer moved all its produce by river.
 Barges were used to transport paper from the mill to the storage sheds at Pavilion Point at Hobart, and for this reason the bridge was required to open very frequently.
 Consequently, a bridge-keeper lived on-site and opened and closed the bridge when required.
-However, when the decision was made to cease river transportation, an on-site keeper was no longer necessary, so although the bridge can and does still open, bridge openings are now infrequent.
+However, when the decision was made to cease river transportation, an on-site keeper was no longer necessary, so bridge openings became less frequent.

 In response to vandalism of the house which contains the bridge operating controls, closed-circuit television cameras were installed along the lifting span sometime between 2003 and 2005.

 On 30 October 2006 a fault was found in one of the steel cables holding up the two 170 t concrete counterweights above the road, forcing the temporary closure of the bridge.
 This closure caused peak hour traffic delays, mainly along the East Derwent Highway, due to traffic being diverted over the Bowen and Tasman bridges.
-The cables, which were put in place in 1994, were supposed to have a 20-year lifespan, and as they have lasted barely over half that time.
-Rail services ceased using the bridge when the South Line was cut back to terminate at the Brighton Transport Hub in June 2014.
+The cables, which were put in place in 1994, were supposed to have a 20-year lifespan and had lasted barely over half that time.